QueenPieIII/TFC-Aged-Drinks-1.7.10/README.md

 > This is a recreation of the [TFC Aged Drinks](https://www.curseforge.com/minecraft/mc-mods/tfc-aged-drinks "TFC Aged Drinks") mod!
 If you are looking for the official repository of the  for **TerraFirmaCraft: The Next Generation** version then this is not the place.

 EVERYTHING RIGHT NOW IS A MESS!
 WILL FIX IT LATER!!!!
+THIS IS ALSO MY FIRST MOD AND FIRST TIME USING JAVA!!

 This mod adds aged drink variants to TerraFirmaCraft which can offer various effects!